-The Board of Directors of the Cedar Falls Community School District in the County of Black Hawk, State of Iowa, met in regular session pursuant to the laws and rules of said Board at the City of Cedar Falls Council Chambers, 220 Clay St, Cedar Falls, Iowa, at 5:30p.m.
-The meeting was called to order by the President and the roll being called there were present Jeff Hassman in the chair, and the following named Directors: Joyce Coil, Nate Gruber, Dr. Alan Heisterkamp, Susie Hines, Jenny Leeper and Jeff Orvis.
-Others in attendance, Dr. Andrew Pattee, Superintendent, Pam Zeigler, Associate Superintendent, Denelle Gonnerman, Chief Financial Officer, and Janelle Darst, Director of Communications.
+The Board of Directors of the Cedar Falls Community School District in the County of Black Hawk, State of Iowa, met in regular session pursuant to the laws and rules of said Board at the City of Cedar Falls City Hall, 220 Clay Street, Cedar Falls, Iowa, at 5:30 p.m.
+The meeting was called to order by the President and the roll being called there were present Jeff Hassman in the chair, and the following named Directors: Joyce Coil, Nate Gruber, Susie Hines, Jenny Leeper, Jeff Orvis, and Dr. Allan Heisterkamp by teleconference.
+Others in attendance: Dr. Andrew Pattee, Superintendent, Pam Zeigler, Associate Superintendent, Denelle Gonnerman, Chief Financial Officer, and Dr. Adrian Talbot, Executive Director of Human Resources.